PrincetonUniversity/hpc_beginning_workshop/06_slurm/README.md

 ## Array Jobs

 Array jobs provide a different way to parallelize your computations.
 They are used when you need to run the same job a large number of times with only slight differences between the jobs.
 For instance, let's say that you need to run 100 jobs, each with a different seed value for the random number generator.
-You could submit 100 jobs individually or by submitting just one array job.
+This can be done with a single array job.

 Below is an example Slurm script where there are 5 jobs in the array: